jayjovaun/clinic_inventory_system/README.md

 # Clinicz Desktop App

-A desktop application for the Clinicz management system, built with Electron and PHP.
+A desktop application for the Clinic Inventory Management System, built with Electron and PHP.

 ## Prerequisites